 Ever heard of the expression the “art of memory”?
 It’s the coolest thing you’ve never heard of.
 Getting very good and consistent results using it will take some practice (about 20 hours spread over a few weeks before you can start feeling comfortable with most memory-related tasks), but even if you aren’t willing to invest that kind of time and effort, you can still pretty much double your performance overnight by just learning about and applying the right techniques.
 Read this cool New York Times article to understand what the art of memory is all about.
 Did you find that interesting and do you want to learn more?
 Well then check out some of the other links here.
 Or don’t read or check any of that if you don’t want to.
 Instead, or better yet in addition to, just read what is written here below to learn the minimum you need to know to compete in the beginner’s section of the National Memory Championship.

-As explained here, competitors are tested on five challenges: images, names and faces, random words, numbers and cards.
-But since it’s basically impossible to do well at numbers and cards without investing some time and effort creating a system first (although it’s not as much work as you think), we made those last 2 challenges completely optional for beginners.
-Here are how you can do well at the first three non-optional challenges
+As explained here, competitors are tested on six challenges: images, exam, names and faces, random words, numbers and cards.
+But since it’s basically impossible to do well at numbers and cards without investing some time and effort creating a system first (although it’s not as much work as you think), we made those last 2 challenges completely optional for competitors in the Regular section.
+Here are how you can do well at the first four non-optional challenges

 First challenge: 5 minutes IAM images